-The result of that self-study was the development of the concept of the Commonplace Book, which replaces the ePortfolio assignment beginning in Fall 2016.
-Commonplace Book pedagogy asks students to engage in frequent, diverse, and sustained reflection over the course of the first-year writing experience.
-Students use their Commonplace Books as a space to collect and unpack ideas (instead of artifacts).
-Through the different types of composition in the Commonplace Book, students will develop a more sophisticated understanding of what it means to be an academic writer and they will cultivate an “academic identity” as they move beyond their general education experience.
+The Reflection Blog, or Commonplace Book, asks students to engage in frequent, diverse, and sustained reflection over the course of the first-year writing experience.
+Students use their blogs as a space to collect and unpack ideas.
+Through the different types of composition in the Reflection Blog, students will develop a more sophisticated understanding of what it means to be an academic writer and they will cultivate an “academic identity” as they move beyond their general education experience.

 The Commonplace Book assignment is based on three core principles: